Collage film: Renaissance

 A renaissance of found footage films emerged after Bruce Conner's A Movie (1958).
 The film mixes ephemeral film clips in a dialectical montage.
 A famous sequence made up of disparate clips shows "a submarine captain [who] seems to see a scantily dressed woman through his periscope and responds by firing a torpedo which produces a nuclear explosion followed by huge waves ridden by surfboard riders."
 Conner continued to produce several other found footage films including Report and Crossroads among others.

 Working at the National Film Board of Canada (NFB) in the 1960s, Arthur Lipsett created collage films such as Very Nice, Very Nice (1961) and 21-87 (1963), entirely composed of found footage discarded during the editing of other films (the former earning an Academy Award nomination).
+French filmmaker Edouard de Laurot made politically-charged collage documentaries such as Black Liberation (1967) and Listen, America (1968) during this period as well.

 In 1968, the young Joe Dante made The Movie Orgy with producer Jon Davidson that featured outtakes, trailers and commercials from various shows and films.

 Examples since the 1970s

-Other notable users of this technique are Chuck Workman with his Oscar-winning Precious Images, Craig Baldwin in his films Spectres of the Spectrum, Tribulation 99 and O No Coronado and Bill Morrison who used found footage lost and neglected in film archives in his 2002 work Decasia (which alongside Kevin Rafferty's 1982 Cold War satire The Atomic Cafe were inducted to the National Film Registry).
+Other notable users of this technique are Chuck Workman with his 1986 Oscar-winning Precious Images, Rick Prelinger known for his use of home movies and ephemeral films on meditative projects like 2004's Panorama Ephemera, Wheeler Winston Dixon known for his 1972 examination of TV advertising Serial Metaphysics, Craig Baldwin in his films Spectres of the Spectrum, Tribulation 99 and O No Coronado and Bill Morrison who used found footage lost and neglected in film archives in his 2002 work Decasia (which alongside Kevin Rafferty's 1982 Cold War satire The Atomic Cafe were inducted to the National Film Registry).
 A similar entry in the found footage canon is Peter Delpeut's Lyrical Nitrate (1991).

 The technique was employed in the 2008 feature film The Memories of Angels, a visual ode to Montreal composed of stock footage from over 120 NFB films from the 1950s and 1960s.
 Terence Davies used a similar technique to create Of Time and the City, recalling his life growing up in Liverpool in the 1950s and 1960s, using newsreel and documentary footage supplemented by his own commentary voiceover and contemporaneous and classical music soundtracks.